 After its debut, Nike started to release the Huarache trainer series.
-The original outline and shape of this shoe which was also later called the Nike Air Huarache Run made it fitting too for other categories such as cross-training and basketball.
-The Swoosh brand eventually dropped the Basketball, Cross Trainer, Burst, International, and high-performance Racer models which were all assembled and engineered with the famous foot-hugging inner sock.
+The original outline and shape of this shoe, also called the Nike Air Huarache Run, made it fit for other categories such as cross-training and basketball.
+The Swoosh brand eventually dropped the Basketball, Cross Trainer, Burst, International, and high-performance Racer models, all assembled and engineered with the famous foot-hugging inner sock.

 Several athletes had endorsed the Huarache family, including Michael Johnson, a multiple Olympic gold winner.
 Because of testimonials from athletes, the shoe gained its legendary status.
 In 2000, Nike reissued the original green/royal blue Nike Air Huarache colorway.
-The Air Huarache also turned up in the skate world with the drop of the Nike SB Eric Huarache, which is named after the pro skater Eric Koston.
+The Air Huarache also turned up in the skate world with the Nike SB Eric Huarache drop, named after the pro skater Eric Koston.

 From performance to casual shoes

-Another collaborative sneaker that made use of the iconic Air Huarache silhouette is the Shoe Palace x Nike Air Huarache Run QS.
+Another collaborative sneaker that used the iconic Air Huarache silhouette is the Shoe Palace x Nike Air Huarache Run QS.
 This white/university red Nike Air Huarache Quickstrike iteration arrived in a limited number of pairs.
 Its launch coincides with the 25th founding anniversary of the casual and athletic shoe retailer based in the US.
-This shoe is the second time that the Shoe Palace teamed up with Nike for a Huarache rendition.
+This shoe is the second time the Shoe Palace teamed up with Nike for a Huarache rendition.

-- Michael Johnson, an Olympic gold medalist, endorsed the Nike Air Huarache in commercials.
+- An Olympic gold medalist, Michael Johnson, endorsed the Nike Air Huarache in commercials.

-- Because of the impressive fit, Tinker Hatfield borrowed the design of the neoprene water skiing shoe in his Huarache creation, adding the neoprene and spandex inner sock in its original design.
+- Because of the impressive fit, Tinker Hatfield borrowed the design of the neoprene water skiing shoe in his Huarache creation, adding the neoprene and spandex inner sock in its original format.